apache/pinot/thirdeye/docs/cache_intro.rst

 By default, ThirdEye uses an in-memory cache to reduce the number of fetch requests it needs to make to the data source.
 The in-memory cache is set to use no more than 1/3 of the JVM's available memory, and can be disabled completely by setting "useInMemoryCache" to be "false" in cache-config.yml.
-See :ref: The code for the in-memory cache can be found in:
+See :ref:`cache-config.yml`.
+The code for the in-memory cache can be found in:

 ``org.apache.pinot.thirdeye.detection.DefaultDataProvider``